 Chair: Anastasia Hallam - East Coast Visitor Information Network

-Members: Susanne Clear, Ulverstone Visitor Centre; Rachael Hogge, Wynyard Visitor Centre; Sandy Stroud, City of Launceston Visitor Information Centre; Sandra Neal, Tamar Visitor Centre; Tasmanian Travel & Information Centre - Hobart (TBA);
+Members: Jessica Aitken, Kentish Visitor Centre; Rachael Hogge, Wynyard Visitor Centre; Sandy Stroud, City of Launceston Visitor Information Centre; Sandra Neal, Tamar Visitor Centre; Emily Hopwood, Tasmanian Travel & Information Centre - Hobart; Southern regional rep TBA

 Ex-Officio (non voting): Cradle Coast Authority Tourism Executive; Tourism Northern Tasmania; East Coast Regional Tourism Organisation; Destination Southern Tasmania; Tourism Tasmania.